philippinespire/pire_ssl_data_processing/corythoichthys_haematopterus/README.md

 sbatch WGprobe_bedcreation.sb "Cha_scaffolds_allLibs_decontam_R1R2_noIsolate.fasta"
 ```

-The longest scaffold is XX
+The longest scaffold is 282571

-The upper limit used in loop is XX
+The upper limit used in loop is 277500

-A total of XX regions have been identified from XX scaffolds
+A total of 3317 regions have been identified from 2424 scaffolds

 Move out files to logs